What is a root canal treatment?

 How long will the procedure take?

-Fortunately, a root canal procedure is easily performed and is usually done so in one or two appointments.
+Fortunately, a root canal procedure is relatively straightforward and is usually done so in one to three appointments.
 This will be totally dependant on the size of infection of the pulp.
-Generally, a first appointment can take up to 90 minutes and will be performed under general anaesthesia.
+Generally, a first appointment can take up to 60 minutes and will be performed under local anaesthesia.

-Whilst it is common knowledge that a root canal procedure is painful, the treatment can sometimes offer sufficient pain relief.
+Whilst it is a common misconception that a root canal procedure is painful, the treatment aims to provide overall pain relief.

 What’s the recovery time?

-Once the diseased pulp is removed, the patient can expect a minimal recovery time due to the bodies natural ability to heal itself once an infection is removed.
+Once the diseased pulp is removed, the patient can expect some recovery time due to the bodies natural ability to heal itself once an infection is removed.

 Most pain relief prescribed would be on a temporary basis and can be obtained over the counter of all good drug stores.

 After a successful root canal procedure, it can take a few days until the pain subsides.
 After this, you should feel back to normal and ready to say cheese at a moments notice.

 If you’re suffering from any of the symptoms listed above, it is best to seek medical help as soon as possible to prevent a potential infection from spreading.
 Contact us today to book an appointment with one of our friendly and experienced dentists to see what treatment is suitable for you.